blynkkk/blynkkk.github.io/HardwareSetUps.md

 Please follow [this detailed instruction](https://github.com/blynkkk/blynk-library/tree/master/examples/Boards_WiFi/NodeMCU#instruction-for-nodemcu-setup).
 Or watch [this Video tutorial](https://www.youtube.com/watch?v=FhS44hGk1Lc).

+## Arduino + ESP8266 WiFi with AT commands

+This connection type is nor secommended for beginners.
+If you would like to try it, please carefully read [this help topic](http://help.blynk.cc/hardware-and-libraries/arduino/esp8266-with-at-firmware)
+**Note:** Some boards like Arduino UNO WiFi from Arduino.org, do not use AT commands (and do not provide relevant libraries), so this renders them unusable with Blynk.

 ## Particle
 Blynk works with the whole family of Particle products: Core, Photon and Electron